Spartiates-3544/S3-Scout-Interface/README.md

-# Scouting frontend
+# S3 Scout Interface
-Frontend for the S3 scouting system
+Interface that the scouts will use